willibrandon/CodexPad/README.md

 - Manual backup triggers via API endpoint
 - Backups stored in `~/.codexpad/backups` directory

+## Documentation

+Detailed documentation is available in the [docs](docs/) directory:

+- [System Architecture](docs/system-architecture.md) - Overview of the entire CodexPad architecture
+- [Sync Protocol](docs/sync-protocol.md) - Detailed explanation of the synchronization protocol
+- [Backup System](docs/backup-system.md) - Information about the backup system and recovery options

 ## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.